This report provides Transforma Insights’ view on the Public Information & Advertising Screens market.

-This report provides Transforma Insights’ view on the Public Information & Advertising Screens market.
 Globally, organisations are increasingly deploying digital kiosks, billboards, and signage to enrich customer experiences by sharing dynamic digital information.
 This not only reduces manual workload but also provides a platform to earn additional revenue.
 Using digital screens, brands can offer customised marketing, often based on audience demographics.
 Despite the benefits, the industry continues to face security challenges in the form of cyber-attacks such as phishing, malware, and ransomware attacks.
-Meanwhile cyberattackers can hack digital billboards to display malicious, false, and misleading material for public display.
+Meanwhile cyber attackers can hack digital billboards to display malicious, false, and misleading material for public display.

-The report provides a detailed definition of the sector, an analysis of market development, and profiles of the key vendors in the space.
+The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
-The forecasts include analysis of the number of IoT connections by geography, the technologies used and revenue.
+The forecasts include analysis of the number of IoT connections by geography, the technologies used (including splits by 2G, 3G, 4G, 5G, LPWA, short range, satellite and others), as well as the revenue split between module, value-added connectivity and services.
+A full set of forecast data, includingccountry-level forecasts, sector breakdowns and public/private network splits iscavailable through the IoT Forecast tool.

 The report examines key factors that are influencing the development of the public information & advertising screens market, including:

-This section first discusses the general benefits of deploying Public Information & Advertising Screens, like lowering manual work and reducing operational costs.
+This section first discusses the general benefits of deploying public information and advertising screens, like lowering manual work and reducing operational costs.
 It then discusses how these screens can also prove to be effective for individual industry sectors, including transportation, government, and retail.
 For example, in retail, digital kiosks are placed in shops, shopping malls, and other retail establishments to provide customers with information on products and store layout.

-This section points out the major downside of digital information and advertising screens, such as being prone to security issues and being responsible for accidents (which has led certain governments to ban them).
+This section points out the major downside of digital information and advertising screens, such as being prone to security issues and being responsible for accidents (which, in turn, has led certain governments to ban them).
+It also discusses some existing challenges for digital signage, such as online advertising, as many firms prefer promoting their products and services through web advertising and social media platforms.

 This section of the report discusses how the culture and tourism industry is using digital information systems to improve travellers’ experience by continuously providing real-time information.

 This section discusses how this form of advertising is particularly an opportunity for transit agencies to harness untapped revenue opportunities.
-For instance, while agencies can lease out vehicle-mounted screens to various firms (to run digital advertising), brands can connect with passengers and passers-by and leave a lasting impression by running digital ads on both the interior and the exterior of buses and trains.
+For instance, while transit agencies can lease out vehicle-mounted screens to various firms (to run digital advertising), brands can connect with passengers and passers-by and leave a lasting impression by running digital ads on both the interior and the exterior of buses and trains.
 It also discusses how multiple technology companies (one being American Express) are also venturing into taxi-top advertisements to offer targeted advertisements, based on place, time, audience, demography, and weather.
 This section also charts some examples of relevant IoT deployments in this application, like Global and Translink launching digital bus screens in Northern Ireland.

 The key vendors section lists some of the main providers of products and services related to the Public Information & Advertising Screens market, such as Clear Channel, Connectpoint, Global Display Solutions, JCDecaux, Luminator Technology, Papercast, Partteam & Oemkiosks, and Visionect.
 The report provides profiles of the various vendors including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.